2012 All-Ireland Senior Hurling Championship

 The 2012 All-Ireland Senior Hurling Championship was the 125th staging of the All-Ireland hurling championship since its establishment by the Gaelic Athletic Association in 1887.
 The draw for the 2012 fixtures took place on 6 October 2011.
 The championship began on 19 May 2012 and ended on 30 September 2012.

 Kilkenny were the defending champions and successfully retained their title following a 3–22 to 3–11 victory over Galway in a replay of the final.

 Teams

 A total of fourteen teams contested the championship, including all of the teams from the 2011 championship.
 There were no new teams entering the championship.

 Laois and Westmeath were the first teams to exit the 2011 championship, however, there was no relegation play-off.
 Both teams contested the 2012 championship.

 Kerry, the winners of the 2011 Christy Ring Cup, declined their automatic right to promotion to the championship.
 They instead contested the Christy Ring Cup once again.

+General information

+Fourteen counties will compete in the All-Ireland Senior Hurling Championship: nine teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.